LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 {: .important}
 This procedure is for brands that are moving from managing surveys in Bot Studio to doing so in Conversation Builder.

-If you've just migrated from Bot Studio to Conversation, but things don't seem to be working, use this procedure as a troubleshooting technique.
+If you've just migrated from Bot Studio to Conversation Builder, but things don't seem to be working, use this procedure as a troubleshooting technique.
 Refreshing the connector toggles an underlying system setting to put things in sync.

 **To refresh the survey bot connector**